Strategic Issues in Employing and Deploying Damages Experts

 There are numerous procedures and techniques, some of which are discussed below, that can assist a tribunal in understanding and resolving disagreements between damages experts.
 Many are directed at understanding how the experts’ analysis would change using other data or assumptions (such as data or assumptions relied on by the other expert or as instructed by the tribunal).
 Of course, a well-designed damages model (perhaps including a control panel), in conjunction with a clear expert report persuasively explaining that model and the reasons for one expert’s disagreement with the other, may be the most effective technique.
 In addition, clear identification of the instructions received and assumptions made by an expert, as well as the basis for disagreement with the other expert’s assumptions, are important to help the tribunal understand the basis of the experts’ analyses and any disagreements between them.

-A common technique that can be used to demonstrate the impact of certain variables on the damages calculation is sensitivity analysis.
+A common technique that can be used to demonstrate the effect of certain variables on the damages calculation is sensitivity analysis.
 Put simply, sensitivity analysis can show the effects on damages (or even on a specific component of the model) based on the increase or decrease of an input variable by certain percentages or absolute values.
 The approach offers several potential benefits.

 First, as its name suggests, sensitivity analysis is used to demonstrate the sensitivity of the output of the model to variations in a key input.
 This helps to demonstrate which inputs are the most important drivers in the model and which are not.
 This can be extremely useful to enable the experts – and ultimately the tribunal – to focus on the key input variables that truly matter for the damages calculation.
 It may well be that the experts disagree on any number of input variables in the model, but not all are equally important to the damages calculation.
 Some may simply have no material effect and can, in appropriate circumstances, be disregarded or at least given less attention than the key input variables.
 Of course, if the experts disagree about a number of less significant input variables, the collective effect of those variables can matter greatly.
-And, of course, there can be disagreements between the parties and experts as to what ‘significant’ or ‘material’ really mean.
+And there can be disagreements between the parties and experts as to what ‘significant’ or ‘material’ really mean.
 That can depend on the amount in dispute: a US$1 million variation in damages could be material in a smaller dispute but would be far less determinative in a billion-dollar dispute.

 Second, sensitivity analysis can help to demonstrate the numerical range of possible outcomes (e.g., minimum and maximum values) based on reasonable variation of the particular input variable.
 Identifying this range can assist in narrowing the scope of the disagreements between the experts.